appsemble/appsemble/packages/studio/pages/docs/02-guides/security.md

 The third login option allows for setting up your own login methods using [OAuth2](oauth2.md) or [SAML2.0](saml.md) which are described in more detail in their own pages.

-Users who have logged into your app can be viewed from the “Users” page.
-From here the roles of users can be adjusted, as well as view and edit any custom properties associated with the user as set by the app.
+App members who have logged into your app can be viewed from the “App Members” page.
+From here the roles of app members can be adjusted, as well as view and edit any custom properties associated with the app member as set by the app.

 ## Security Definition

-The security definition, as defined [here](../05-reference/app.mdx#security-definition), can be used to define the roles that are used within the app.
+The security definition, as defined [here](../05-reference/app.mdx#security-definition), can be used to define the roles that are used within the app as well as the app permissions each role has.
 The security definition also determines how the default role is assigned.
+The security definition can also specify permissions for unauthenticated users with the `guest` property.

-The `policy` property can be set to `everyone` to give everyone the default role, `organization` to only do this for users being in the same organization as the app and `invite` which does not assign roles by default at all.
+The `policy` property can be set to `everyone` to give everyone the default role or `organization` to only do this for users being in the same organization as the app.

 > **Important**: When [OAuth2](oauth2.md) or [SAML2.0](saml.md) is used in the app, you must set the
 > policy to `everyone`.
 This will specifically allow every configured authentication method on the